 Middle Notes: The Heart of the Fragrance

-As the top notes evaporate, the middle notes, or "heart notes," emerge.
+As the top notes evaporate, the middle notes perfume, or "heart notes," emerge.
 These form the core of the perfume and provide its depth and personality.
 Mellow and rich, they ensure a smooth transition between the top notes and the base.
 They also help balance and mix the fragrance overall, which gives the perfume a lot of dynamic qualities.

 - Common Middle Notes: Floral notes like rose and jasmine; herbal notes like lavender and sage; and fruity hints like peach or plum.